 The Brewing Process

-There are six distinct phases of brewing:
+There are six distinct phases to the brewing process:

 Milled and malted barley is transferred to the top of the mash tun via the auger.
 Heated water is then poured into the grain and this mixture (called the mash) is hand stirred as it flows over the false bottom of the mash tun.
 The temperature of the water activates enzymes which break the grains down into a sweet, fermentable liquid, called wort (pronounced wert).